 In Stuttgart on January 22, 1889 Friedrich Wilhelm (called Willi) Baumeister became the family's third child, born after Klara and Hans.
-Their father Wilhelm Baumeister (1847-1931) was court chimney-sweep master.
-He had studied machine building at the Stuttgart Polytechnic, but early on had to take over his father's company, then in the third generation.
+Their father Wilhelm Baumeister (1847-1931) was court master chimney-sweep.
+He had studied mechanical engineering at the Stuttgart Polytechnic, but early on had to take over his father's company, then in the third generation.
 Willi's mother Anna, neé Schuler (1861-1945), was the daughter of the decorative painter Friedrich Wilhelm Schuler.

 Anna was very artistically talented.
 From her family Willi received his first artistic impulses - paired with a good deal of diligence and handicraft skill.
 Already as a child his most prized toys were paper and pencil.
 Around age 16 he decided to study at the art academy but at his father's request first trained as a decorative painter from 1905 to 1907, training that, due to his advanced work, he completed early with the journeyman exam.

 Already during the apprenticeship period Willi Baumeister was admitted to the Königliche Akademie (Royal Academy) in 1905-06 and attended Robert Poetzelberger's drawing class.
 He took additional lessons with artist Josef Kerschensteiner.
 From October 1907 until September 1908 he completed his military service.
 He then continued his studies at the academy and first attended Adolf Hölzel's composition class until 1912.
 There he met Oskar Schlemmer (1888-1943) and Otto Meyer-Amden (1885-1933) with whom he cultivated lifelong friendships.

 First Paths out of Stuttgart